apache/incubator-heron/website2/website/versioned_docs/version-0.20.4-incubating/getting-started-local-single-node.md

 ## Using installation scripts

-To install Heron binaries directly, using installation scripts, go to Heron's [releases page](https://github.com/apache/incubator-heron/releases) on GitHub and see a full listing of Heron releases for each available platform.
-The installation script for macOS (`darwin`), for example, is named
-`heron-install-{{% heronVersion %}}-darwin.sh`.

 To install Heron binaries directly, using installation scripts, go to Heron's [download page](https://heron.apache.org/download) and see a full listing of Heron releases for each available platform.
 The installation script for macOS (`debian10`), for example, is named
 `heron-install-{{% heronVersion %}}-debian10.sh`.